rohinigai11/GadgetZoneApp_SpringBoot_Angular/README.md

 🎁 GadgetZone

 📋 Overview

 Welcome to GadgetZone!

+Built with
+💻 Angular,
+☕ Spring Boot,
+🛢️ PostgreSQL
-Built with 💻 Angular, ☕ Spring Boot, and 🛢️ PostgreSQL, this project helps manage electronic products with a modern and dynamic UI.
+this project helps manage electronic products with a modern and dynamic UI.

 🚀 Features
 • ➕ Add new electronic products